Kalanchoe thyrsiflora Harv.

 Kalanchoe thyrsiflora is a lovely succulent often confused with Kalanchoe luciae.
 It forms a basal rosette of fleshy, rounded grayish-green leaves with margins often tinged red and covered with a white powdery bloom.

 Based on an error introduced in The Plant List, Kalanchoe thyrsiflora has been treated by many online sources as a synonym of Kalanchoe tetraphylla.
 This species is slightly rarer than its counterpart K. luciae which turns a vibrant red when stressed and has larger leaves.
-The plants commonly distributed under the name K. thyrsiflora are, in fact, the related K. luciae.
+The plants commonly distributed under the name K. thyrsiflora are, in fact, usually the related K. luciae.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).